Nebraska Revised Statute 17-208

-(1) The village board of trustees may appoint a village clerk, treasurer, attorney, overseer of the streets, and marshal or chief of police and other such officers as shall be required by ordinance or otherwise required by law.
+(1) The village board of trustees may appoint a village clerk, treasurer, attorney, engineer, overseer of the streets, and chief of police and other such officers as shall be required by ordinance or otherwise required by law.

-(2)(a) The village marshal or chief of police or any other police officer may appeal to the village board his or her removal, demotion, or suspension with or without pay.
-After a hearing, the village board may uphold, reverse, or modify the action.
+(2)(a) The village chief of police or any other police officer may appeal to the village board of trustees his or her removal, demotion, or suspension with or without pay.
+After a hearing, the village board of trustees may uphold, reverse, or modify the action.

 (c) This subsection does not apply to a police officer during his or her probationary period.

-(3) The village board of trustees shall also appoint a board of health consisting of three members: The chairperson of the village board, who shall be chairperson, and two other members.
+(3) The village board of trustees shall also appoint a board of health consisting of three members: The chairperson of the village board of trustees, who shall be chairperson, and two other members.
 One member shall be a physician or health care provider, if one can be found who is willing to serve.
-Such physician or health care provider, if appointed, shall be the board's medical advisor.
-If the village board of trustees has appointed a marshal or chief of police, the marshal or chief of police may be appointed to the board and serve as secretary and quarantine officer.
+Such physician or health care provider, if appointed, shall be the medical advisor to the board of health.
+If the village board of trustees has appointed a chief of police, the chief of police may be appointed to the board of health and serve as secretary and quarantine officer.
 A majority of the board of health shall constitute a quorum and shall enact rules and regulations, which shall have the force and effect of law, to safeguard the health of the people of such village and prevent nuisances and unsanitary conditions.
-The board of health shall enforce the same and provide fines and punishments for violations.
+The board of health shall enforce such rules and regulations and provide fines and punishments for violations.

-(4) The village clerk, treasurer, attorney, overseer of the streets, members of the board of health, and other appointed officers, except regular police officers, shall hold office for one year unless removed by the chairperson of the village board with the advice and consent of the trustees.
+(4) The village clerk, treasurer, attorney, engineer, overseer of the streets, members of the board of health, and other appointed officers, except regular police officers, shall hold office for one year unless removed by the chairperson of the village board of trustees with the advice and consent of the village board of trustees.